bin3xish477/pythonforcybersecurity/README.md

 can be a part of a loop operation.
 Note: "for",
 "in" are used in conjunction and "range" is used by "while loops" and "for loops" interchangeably.

+Indents in Python indicate block of codes.
+In any loop we create must indent all of the steps in which we want to perform within the of the loop.
 *******************************************************
 """